eXascaleInfolab/pSCAN/README.md

 input_network  - the input graph specified as either a file in the NSL format, or a directory containing "b_degree.bin" and "b_adj.bin" binary files.
-If the format is not specified explicitly then NSL file is expected and whether it is NSA or NSE is identified by the file extension.
+If the format is not specified explicitly then NSL file is expected and whether it is NSA or NSE is identified by the file extension or header.

   -h, --help           Print help and exit
   -V, --version        Print version and exit